PokeAPI/ditto/README.md

 ## Usage

-Just use the command `make serve` to serve the data.
+Just use the command `make serve` (TODO) to serve the data.
 Edit the Makefile to change the port.

 ## Update